 If you have any concerns at any time, before, during, or after any work is done, please get in touch with us.
 You can use the form on our contact page, or just ring Jay Wilson on 07526 281088.
 Good landowner relations is vital to us, so please give us the earliest chance to address any concerns.

-We would like to make contact with as many local small business owners and commercial enterprises along the trail and in the wider trail communities as possible.
+We would like to make contact with as many local business owners as possible.
 One of our goals is to boost the Highland economy by bringing increased walking tourism to the Far North.
 Please help us by getting in touch.
-We will in future start listing accommodation and other services on our web site, currently on a complimentary basis, so if you are interested in such a listing please get in touch now through this web site or on 07526 281088.
+We list accommodation and other services on our web site, currently on a complimentary basis, so if you are interested in such a listing please get in touch now through the contact form or on 07526 281088.

 We would like to make contact with as many local community groups as possible, including community councils, community development groups, etc., in order to work with you.
 If we haven’t contacted you yet, please contact us through this web site or on 07526 281088.

 We are always looking for new volunteers.
 We need all kinds of help: physically building the trail (building stiles, bashing whin, building small bridges), walking the trail (to check for problems, to verify maps, and to place markers), and promoting the trail (using Facebook and other social media, designing flyers, updating the web site, contributing to the newsletter, designing a T-shirt and other creative stuff).
 We are also always looking for new faces on our board of trustees and help with administrative work.
 Indoors or outdoors, alone or in groups, we have something for everyone who wants to get stuck in.